Ternary quadratic forms representing a given arithmetic progression: Existence of almost (k,l) -universal forms

-\begin{proposition} Let $p$ be an odd prime and $Q=\la 1,q,p\ra$ a positive diagonal ternary form that is anisotropic precisely at $p$ and $\infty$, where $q=1$ or a prime different from $p$.
+\begin{proposition} Let $a,b,v$ be positive integers and $p$ an odd prime such that $abv$ is squarefree and $p\nmid abv$.
+Let $Q=\la a,b,vp\ra$ be a positive diagonal ternary form that is anisotropic precisely at $p$ and $\infty$.
 Then $Q$ is almost $(p,\ell)$-universal for every positive integer $\ell$ such that $p\nmid\ell$. \end{proposition}

 \begin{proof} We will use a theorem of Duke and Schulze-Pillot~\cite{duke_schulze-pillot_1990}, cf.~\cite[Theorem on p.~11]{hanke_2004}.
 For any undefined notions in the proof, see, e.g.,~\cite{hanke_2004}.